tiagopog/jsonapi-utils/README.md

 end
 ```

-And a base controller to include the features from `jsonapi-utils` and define some defaults:
+In our base controller we need to include the `JSONAPI::Utils` module and define some default rendering:

 ```ruby
 # app/controllers/base_controller.rb